Sigaram Thodu: Soundtrack

 The soundtrack was composed by D. Imman.

-Release

-The satellite rights of the film were sold to STAR Vijay.

 Critical reception

-Rediff wrote:"The director keeps you hooked from the first shot with his well-written script that cleverly weaves the commercial elements into the realistic narration" and also revealed that it is "a well-executed film with good performances".
-Sify wrote:"On the whole here is a film that strikes a balance between style and substance.
+Rediff wrote, "The director keeps you hooked from the first shot with his well-written script that cleverly weaves the commercial elements into the realistic narration" and also revealed that it is "a well-executed film with good performances".
+Sify wrote, "On the whole here is a film that strikes a balance between style and substance.
 The director and his screenplay have been able to construct an engrossing actor –driven thriller with panache".
-Behindwoods wrote:"Director Gaurav has chosen a script that warrants a lot of intelligence both in the screenplay and in the crime techniques associated, around which the movie travels".
-Only Kollywood wrote that:" it is painstakingly written, grippingly made [sic] and made with great confidence".
-Baradwaj Rangan of the Hindu wrote "I liked how the villains were portrayed — one's the brain, the other the brawn.
+Baradwaj Rangan of The Hindu wrote "I liked how the villains were portrayed – one's the brain, the other the brawn.
 And they're not larger than life.
-They're — if this is the word for it — realistic, and this realism colours the final action stretch.
+They're – if this is the word for it – realistic, and this realism colours the final action stretch.
 Best of all are the procedural bits, which are well-researched, well-portrayed."